-It is easy to cook, and provided you have the ingredients to hand, very quick to cook.
+It is easy and quick to cook provided you have the ingredients to hand.
 You should try our recipe for sambar masala instead of using store-bought masala powder.

 There are many, many variations.
 In regions that grow coconuts, sambar is made with a paste of fresh, grated and roasted coconuts and spices, instead of sambar powder.
 Sambar without lentils is called kuzhambu in Tamil Nadu, and has the appearance and taste of what many of us would call vegetable curry.

 Sambar should have the consistency of a chowder.
 Thicker than a soup, but still of spoon-eating consistency.
 And yes, coming from the south, it should have some bite.

 Sambar is usually served with steamed rice as one of the first courses of both formal and everyday south Indian cuisine.
 A two-course meal of sambar mixed with rice and eaten with a vegetable side dish followed by yoghurt mixed with rice is a typical southern Indian staple.
 Vada sambar and idli sambar are popular for breakfast or an evening snack in the south Indian states.
 Sambar is also served as a side dish for dosa.

 In this recipe, I have used potato, carrot, green beans, onions and tomatoes.
 However, you could use whatever is in season, or in the refrigerator.
 The two things you cannot substitute are the pigeon peas (toor dal) and the tamarind.

 Although the recipe below uses a pressure cooker, it can be done adequately on the stovetop, but will take longer – around 40-45 minutes cook time.

 - 200 g split pigeon peas (toor dal)

 - 1.2 litres water